 “All of us who do creative work, we get into it because we have good taste.
 But there is this gap.
 For the first couple years you make stuff, it’s just not that good.
 It’s trying to be good, it has potential, but it’s not.
 But your taste, the thing that got you into the game, is still killer.
 And your taste is why your work disappoints you.”

 Over time your work does get better, but at the same time your sense of taste starts to become more refined.
 Where you were once happy to drink Nescafe, now you’re only content with Zaraffa’s… your taste refines.
 You start to notice artists that are killing it, and the reason you notice them, is because they’re doing something you like the flavour of.
 You apply this flavour to your own work and you pull up short because you haven’t mastered the skill needed to apply it.
-The real gap is not between the observer and the artist, but between your sense of taste as an artist and your level of skill as an artist.
+The real gap is not between the observer and the Expressive, but between your sense of taste as an Expressive and your level of skill as an Expressive.

 So where’s your sense of taste at?
 Do you trust your sense of taste, I mean really trust it?
 Or do you see it as something not to be trusted because it’s just too out there?
 I hope you can take some time this week to really reflect on why you like what you do.
 Also have a look at what you’ve liked in the past and see how it’s influenced your work as an artist.
-I guarantee you that your sense of taste has been a big driving factor in your life as an artist.
+I guarantee you that your sense of taste has been a big driving factor in your life as an Expressive.
 It’s what’s enabled you to level up time after time, and it’s what will cause you to level up again and again.
 Learn to trust it, and it will define your style.